EmpPowiUDE/NovalandGuide/docs/source/otreeProject.rst

 Example:
 We create a variable in Settings.py that can be used for a participant for the whole project.
-This data is stored there and therefore can be replayed in other apps.
+This data is stored as a participant field and therefore can be accessed from other apps.

 Create participant value